Lockcd11/CITS3200-Team43/InitialProjectThoughts.md

   - Interesting, but potentially horiffically complicated
   -  (Adam McAlpine) Won't say yes to this, but would want it on the hgher end of no.

-Dr Tim French 	Docker Server for Web Application Projects
+Dr Tim French 	Docker Server for Web Application Projects (maaz ahmed)

-Ms Jo Huggins 	Logbook Database for 3rd year Practicum Placements (Cameron Locke)
+Ms Jo Huggins 	Logbook Database for 3rd year Practicum Placements
   - Simple Database

 Ms Grace Huxtable 	Aspire Race Around Campus Application<

-Assoc Prof Allison Imrie 	A Web-based Inventory System for Biological Samples (Cameron Locke)
+Assoc Prof Allison Imrie 	A Web-based Inventory System for Biological Samples
   - Database, spreadsheet import

 Dr Judith Katzenellenbogen 	Online database providing contemporary burden of Strep A infections in Australia